 Training for this type of program is offered frequently and is ongoing.

 Programs are typically short, a few weeks or so in length.
 A student can obtain a CDL in a relatively short period of time, but then is under a contractual agreement for the next year or so with that company.

 The greatest advantage to company training is the fact that the trucking company will give the student a truck-driving job at the end of the CDL training.
 This is an important factor as many carriers will not hire a truck driver without any job experience.

 These programs are offered in many areas of the U.S. Many of the training centers offer special accommodations for out-of-town students.

 But keep in mind, as a student, you may be responsible for the cost of your transportation to and from the program (depending on the program).

-The following are just some of the company sponsored CDL schools where you can find more complete information to their programs.
+The following are just some of the company-sponsored CDL schools where you can find more complete information on their programs.